rabbitmq/rabbitmq-website/tutorials/index.md

 These tutorials focus on just one (the original) protocol supported by RabbitMQ.
 ### Queue tutorials

+This section covers the default RabbitMQ protocol, AMQP 0-9-1.

 <table id="tutorials">
     <colgroup>
         <col span="1" style={{width: '33%',}}/>